-Beyond its origins, this is one of those drinks that has many recipe variations.
-It seems like everyone has their own way to make it, but the key to this punch is to not do what everyone else does and make it your own.
+This is also one of those drinks that has many recipe variations.
+It seems like everyone has their own way of making it.
+While you can follow this or any other recipe, the key to this punch is to give it your personal spin.
+There are many substitutions available for each of the ingredients.

-While the recipe below is for a single serving, the measurements can easily be increased to serve at a party.
-If you want to skip the rum, there is a non-alcoholic version of Planter's Punch that is quite tasty as well.
+While this recipe is for a single serving, the measurements can easily be increased to serve at a party.
+If you want to skip the rum, there is a nonalcoholic planter's punch that is quite tasty as well.

 |Nutritional Guidelines (per serving)|